thomst/django-minke/docs/source/docs/concept.rst

 =======

 The main idea of minke is to define an arbitrary data-structure that represents your server- and subsystem-landscape as django-models.
 And then be able to run specific remote-tasks for those models right out of their changelist-sites.
+This works pretty much as django's :doc:`admin-actions<ref/contrib/admin/actions>`:
-Now those tasks could be anything about remote-control and system-managment, but also fetching relevant data to update your django-data-structure itself.
+Simply choose the items and start a session on them.
+Now those sessions could be anything about remote-control and system-managment, but also fetching relevant data to update your selected items itself.

 To make this possible there are three main elements: